 Lunar meteorites are fragments of the Moon that have reached the Earth in a form of a meteorite.
 They are exceedingly rare.
 Only about one in a thousand meteorites that fall on the Earth is from the Moon.
-As of today, 17th of October, 2019, there are 387 lunar meteorites of the total 61,929 meteorites registered in the NASA´s International Meteoritical database.
+As of today, 17th of October 2019, there are 387 lunar meteorites of the total 61,929 meteorites registered in the NASA´s International Meteoritical database.
 They are compared to the material brought back from the lunar missions and are on display in the natural history museums around the world.

 HOW DID LUNAR METEORITES REACH THE EARTH?